+Title Supporting Parents with Disabilities

+Level Three

-Title Comparting Departs with Dischillities Title Level Supporting Parents with Disabilities Three Credit Value 6 Guided Learning Hours (GLH) 43 OCN NI Unit Code CBF011 Unit Reference No J/618/4760 Unit purpose and aim(s): The unit will enable the le disabilities to have and bring up their children. same to understand now to support parents with Learning Outcomes Assessment Criteria Be aware of the legislative and policy frameworks that underpins good practice in the support of parents with disabilities.
+Credit Value 6

+Guided Learning Hours (GLH) 43

+OCN NI Unit Code CBF011

+Unit Reference No J/618/4760

+Unit purpose and aim(s): The unit will enable the ledisabilities to have and bring up their children. earner to understand how to support parents with

+Learning Outcomes Assessment Criteria

+Be aware of the legislative and policy frameworks that underpins good practice in the support of parents with disabilities.
 1.1.
 Summarise the policy, legislation and guidance relevant to supporting individuals with disabilities to have children and bring them up in a safe and nurturing environment.
 1.2.
 Explain the statutory responsibilities placed on organisations towards families and children who are in need.

 Understand the support required by parents with disabilities and their families.
+2.1.
 Explain the support provided by adult and child services to a family who may need help.
 2.2.
-Explain the ways in which independent advocates can play an important role in the support of parents with disabilities.2.3.
-Explain the benefits of providing support to 2.
-Po able to support parents with disabilities families at the earliest stage possible.
+Explain the ways in which independent advocates can play an important role in the support of parents with disabilities.
+2.3.
+Explain the benefits of providing support to families at the earliest stage possible.

 Be able to support parents with disabilities.
 3.1.
 Evaluate the needs, strengths and preferences of the parents and children to inform available support.
 3.2.
 Develop flexible support strategies to meet families' needs at the different stages of their children's development.
 3.3.
 Demonstrate how to implement and evaluate effective support strategies to meet families' needs.

-4. Be able to support individuals with disabilities to overcome the barriers they may face in becoming parents and bringing up children.
-4. Be able to support individuals with disabilities to overcome the barriers they may face in becoming parents and bringing up children.
+Be able to support individuals with disabilities to overcome the barriers they may face in becoming parents and bringing up children.
 4.1.
 Summarise the potential barriers that an individual with disabilities may face in becoming a parent and bringing up children 4.2.
 Compare and contrast the positive and negative implications for parents with disabilities of having their child assessed as being in need.
 4.3.
 Explain why parents with disabilities are more likely to have their children removed from their care than parents who do not have disabilities.
 4.4.
 Demonstrate how to effectively support individuals with disabilities to overcome barriers to successful parenting.
 4.5.
 Use an appropriate strategy to promote an individual's self-determination and self-confidence in their role as parents.
 4.6.
-Demonstrate how to effectively support parents with one or more of the following disabilities to access learning programmes adapted to their learning needs and circumstances: a) learning b) communication c) sensory disabilities to develop positive working ships with parents with disabilities.
+Demonstrate how to effectively support parents with one or more of the following disabilities to access learning programmes adapted to their learning needs and circumstances: a) learning b) communication

+5. Be able to develop positive working relationships with parents with disabilities.
 Analyse the findings of research into the wishes of parents with disabilities about the qualities, attitudes and approaches they would like those working with them to have.
-Use evidence-based approaches in developing positive relationships with parents with disabilities. workers support to work in partnership with other , different services and informal networks to a range of support for with disabilities.
+Use evidence-based approaches in developing positive relationships with parents with disabilities.
+6. Be able to work in partnership with other workers, different services and informal support networks to a range of support for parents with disabilities.
 6.2.
 Plan how to involve relevant services to support either or both parents with disabilities and their children.
 Demonstrate how to effectively support individuals access relevant services to support either or both parents with disabilities and their children.
-Demonstrate ways of assisting the individual create, enhance and work with informal support networks. focus or and how to maintain the primary n safeguarding and promoting the of the child or children.
+Demonstrate ways of assisting the individual create, enhance and work with informal support networks.
+7. Understand how to maintain the primary focus on safeguarding and promoting the welfare of the child or children.
 7.1.
 7.2.
-7.3.
-Explain own role and responsibilities in relation to safeguarding children.
+7.3. relation to safeguarding children.
 Explain the action to take in response to any concerns regarding safeguarding children.